Altaradeh/Custom-GPT/gpt/supply_chain_model_prompt.md

 Always return human-readable entity names.
 If visualization detected, show static or ASCII map.
 If text only, summarize top exposures and clusters.
+Always include both "Top Industries" and "Top Companies" sections when exposure analysis is requested, followed by a short "Regional Summary".
+If the query explicitly mentions a location or product (e.g., "Taiwan", "lithium"), emphasize that element first in the summary.
+Map all identifiers through the internal reference data before output.